Healthier Yoga, Smarter Yoga With Dr. BookspanCopyright © Jolie Bookspan MEd, PhD, FAWM

 Anyone Can Steer The Ship When The Sea Is Calm

-The yoga I teach trains thinking, concentration, and body at the same time, to stay strong and focused even in the real world.
-Once you learn the first few moments of the concept of mediation, the secret is that you are supposed to use it when you stand up.
-Instead of sitting, we try it standing, then moving.
+The yoga I teach gives many skills and direct lessons to train thinking, concentration, emotional strength, and body all at the same time, to stay strong and focused even in the real world.
+Once you learn the first few moments of this way of meditation, the secret is that you are supposed to use it all the time, not only when you are separate from life "meditating."
+Instead of sitting, we practice it standing and moving.
 Then you remember to apply it while cleaning the house, raking leaves, and interacting with people.

 What Students Say About Healthier Yoga With Dr. Bookspan